RDA-PSO: A computational method to quantify the diffusive dispersal of insects

 \subsection{Recapture of Diffusive Agents - Particle Swarm Optimization (RDA-PSO) model}

 The computational approach developed in this article provides a robust and accurate way of estimating the diffusion coefficient $D$ from temporal and spatial ratios associated with MRR data.
 The model is agent-based, treating mosquitoes as individual agents that perform a two-dimensional random walk in a region that mimics the conditions of the MRR experiment.
+Walkers do not naturally die (except when captured), but are allowed to leave the computational box, after which they do not return to the area of study.
 The number of traps (we use the words trap or capture site interchangeably) in each zone around the release point is assumed to be known.
 The estimated value of $D$ is obtained via an optimization method that simultaneously fits the spatial (see Equation \eqref{eq:sp_pct}) and temporal (see Equation \eqref{eq:time_pct}) recapture ratios.
 Specifically, the method aims to identify the parameters of the random walk that minimize the error $E$ between observed and simulated ratios, where $E$ is given in Equation \eqref{eq:Error2} below.
-There are four such parameters: \begin{enumerate} \item The length of each step taken by a random walker, ${\tt k} \cdot {\tt h}$ , where {\tt k} is a proportionality coefficient and {\tt h}, the mesh size of the simulation grid, serves as a reference length. \item The size ${\tt q} \cdot {\tt h}$ of the collection region around the center of each capture site. \item The size ${\tt p} \cdot {\tt h}$ of the attracting region around each collection region. \item The efficiency ${\tt s}_{\tt e}$ of each capture site. \end{enumerate} Capture sites are simulated as two concentric regions: the collection region is an inner disk of radius ${\tt q} \cdot {\tt h}$ in which walkers are captured, and the attracting region is an outer annulus of width ${\tt p} \cdot {\tt h}$, in which walkers are attracted toward the center of the inner disk.
+There are four such parameters: \begin{enumerate} \item The length of each step taken by a random walker, ${\tt k} \cdot {\tt h}$ , where {\tt k} is a proportionality coefficient and {\tt h}, the mesh size of the simulation grid, serves as a reference length. \item The size ${\tt q} \cdot {\tt h}$ of the collection region around the center of each capture site. \item The size ${\tt p} \cdot {\tt h}$ of the attracting region around each collection region. \item The efficiency ${\tt s}_{\tt e}$ of each capture site. \end{enumerate} The first parameter, {\tt k}, is directly related to the diffusion coefficient, as shown below, while the last three parameters encapsulate properties of capture sites.
+For simplicity, the latter are simulated as two concentric regions: the collection region is an inner disk of radius ${\tt q} \cdot {\tt h}$ in which walkers are captured, and the attracting region is an outer annulus of width ${\tt p} \cdot {\tt h}$, in which walkers are attracted toward the center of the inner disk.